Warren Steinley: Member of Legislative Assembly

 Steinley served as a Member of the Saskatchewan Legislative Assembly from 2011 to 2019 as the MLA for Regina Walsh-Acres.
 In addition to his duties as MLA, Steinley served as Deputy Caucus Chair, Chair of the Private Bills House Committee, member of the Standing Committee of Intergovernmental Affairs and Justice, and member of the Standing Committee of Human Services.
 Steinley was also a board member of Innovation Saskatchewan, the Provincial Capital Commission and served on the 2013 Grey Cup Executive Committee.

 Steinley was succeeded as MLA in 2020 by Derek Meyers.

 2019 federal election

 Steinley resigned his provincial seat on September 11, 2019, the same day the Writs of election were issued for the 2019 Canadian federal election.
 Saskatchewan's Premier Scott Moe subsequently indicated that a by-election would not be held to fill the resulting vacancy in the Legislature.
 He argued that it was in order to save the by-election expenses, and due to the proximity to the upcoming 2020 Saskatchewan provincial election.

 Personal life

 In 2009 Warren married his wife Larissa.
 They have three young children.
 In 2018, Steinley obtained a master's degree in Public Administration from the University of Regina through the Johnson Shoyama School of Public Policy.
+At the time of the 2025 Canadian federal election, he lived in Grand Coulee, Saskatchewan.